friendsincode/ELS-Plus/README.md

 7. **Double-check everything is in the right directory tree!** If the directories are not created properly the vcf_loader() will NOT import the VCF files properly into ELS.

-9. Add the resource folder name to `AutoStartResources` in `citmp-server.yml` below `ELS-for-FiveM`
+9. Add the resource folder name to `AutoStartResources` in `citmp-server.yml` below `ELS-FiveM`

 #### Important Notes

-- When running the rcon command `restart ELS-for-FiveM` or `start ELS-for-FiveM`.
+- When running the rcon command `restart ELS-FiveM` or `start ELS-for-FiveM`.
 Make sure you restart any resources that have ELS vehicles.
-- Make sure ELS-for-FiveM is located above all ELS enabled vehicle stream resources in the `AutoStartResources` section in the `citmp-server.yml` file.
+- Make sure ELS-FiveM is located above all ELS enabled vehicle stream resources in the `AutoStartResources` section in the `citmp-server.yml` file.

 ### How to Build and Test